alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-03-27-my-vim-tricks.md

   "Baz": "Qux"
 }
 ```

-That's important because the other recipes in this article mostly rely on Vim visual mode.

-- Solution

 Move the cursor to line 2. `SHIFT-V`. `j` (to move down one line). `:`.
 Vim enters command mode with the beginning of a command set to `:'<,'>`.
 Now enter the rest of the command e.g. `:'<,'>s/: /:/` (remove the space after the colons).